-Brian J Graber LLC, is an Indiana sexual harassment lawyer representing employees sexually harassed in violation of the law.
-Currently, in Indiana, federal sexual harassment law, Title VII of the Civil Rights Act of 1964, as amended, provides the broadest protections from workplace sexual harassment.
+Brian J Graber LLC is an Indiana sexual harassment lawyer representing employees sexually harassed in violation of the law.
+Currently, in Indiana, federal sexual harassment law, Title VII of the Civil Rights Act of 1964, as amended, provides the broadest protection from workplace sexual harassment.
 To learn more about your rights under federal sexual harassment law, click here.

 Indiana Employers Must Be Large Enough for Coverage Under Title VII

 Title VII, 42 U.S.C.
 2000e(b) requires an Indiana employer to employ at least fifteen or more employees for each working day in each of twenty or more calendar weeks in the current or proceeding calendar year in order to be covered by Title VII.
 In short, an Indiana employee has no protection from workplace sexual harassment under Title VII, unless his or her employer employs at least 15 or more employees as required by 42 U.S.C.
 2000e(b).

 The Federal Arbitration Act was amended effective March 3, 2022, to bar mandatory arbitration agreements covering workplace sexual harassment and sexual assault claims.
 Click here to learn more about your rights to be free from mandatory arbitration agreements under Title VII claims for sexual harassment.

 An Indiana employee must generally prove the following elements for a sexual harassment claim:

 - The sexual conduct occurred because of the employee’s sex;

 - The sexual conduct was sufficiently severe or pervasive that a reasonable person in the employee’s position would find the work environment to be hostile or abusive;